19hours/sg-statutes/Acts/Telecommunications Act.md

 “telecommunication line” means a wire or cable used for telecommunications with any casing, coating, tube or pipe enclosing the same and any appliance and apparatus connected therewith for the purpose of fixing or insulating the same;

-“telecommunication service” means any service for telecommunications but excludes any broadcasting service;
+“telecommunication service” means any service for telecommunications, including the leasing of a telecommunication cable, but excludes any broadcasting service;

+[Act 30 of 2016 wef 01/02/2017]

 “telecommunication system” means any system used or intended to be used for telecommunications, including (for the avoidance of doubt) any such system capable of being used for the operation of any broadcasting service;